KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\settings\routes.py:245`

 **Description**:
-The `settings_roles_update` method is designed to update the permissions associated with a specific role in the EeazyCRM application by utilizing the `Role.set_permissions` function.
+The `settings_roles_update` method is used to update the permissions of a specific role in the EeazyCRM system.
+It is likely called by a system administrator or other user with sufficient privileges.

 ---